CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 2.2.Ti=Unfairness

-2.2.sec=Nothing in this Act shall be construed to limit the Commission’s authority to prevent unfair acts or practices relating to personal data processing, except the conduct that underlies a claim by the Commission that a covered entity breached a commitment that it made as part of its adherence to a code of conduct approved under section 301 of this Act.
+2.2.sec=Nothing in this Act shall be construed to limit the Commission’s authority to prevent unfair acts or practices relating to personal data processing, except the conduct that underlies a claim by the Commission that {a_covered_entity} breached a commitment that it made as part of its adherence to a code of conduct approved under section 301 of this Act.

 2.=[02/Bit/Sec_02]